OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with a Subtle Hover Effect

-This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that features a subtle hover effect on the navigation links.
-We'll achieve responsiveness using media queries, and the hover effect will be created using transitions and subtle background changes.
-This example avoids the use of JavaScript for simplicity.
+This challenge focuses on creating a responsive navigation bar using CSS (specifically, we'll use CSS3 properties and techniques for broader applicability).
+The navigation bar should smoothly adjust to different screen sizes and feature a subtle hover effect on menu items.

 ## Styling Description

-The navigation bar will be a horizontal bar fixed to the top of the viewport.
-On larger screens, the navigation links will be displayed inline.
-On smaller screens (mobiles and tablets), the navigation links will collapse into a hamburger menu icon that expands when clicked.
-The hover effect will subtly change the background color of the links when the cursor hovers over them.
+The navigation bar will be positioned at the top of the page.
+It will contain a logo on the left and menu items on the right.
+On larger screens, all menu items will be visible.
+On smaller screens (mobile), the menu items will collapse behind a hamburger menu icon, revealing themselves when the hamburger is clicked.
+Hovering over a menu item will slightly increase its font size and change the color of the underline.

 ## Full Code

 ```html
 <!DOCTYPE html>